 Vitamin C protects against gout by lowering serum uric acid, and this is thought to be due to greater removal of uric acid through the kidneys.
 A broad range of research has been focused on vitamin C’s protective properties.
 Whilst some research did not produce statistically significant results, the research does see gout attacks, flare-ups and incidence reduce when vitamin C is increased[19, 30, 32].
 One particular study over 20 years followed 47,000 participants and observed gout was significantly reduced, managed and limited when vitamin C intake was 500-1000mg per day, 5.5-11 times higher than the official recommended daily intake of 90mg[33-36].
 Studies have shown that higher amounts of vitamin C in the bloodstream can significantly help to increase the amount of uric acid that is expelled through urine.
 Because vitamin C is an antioxidant, it may also help to reduce inflammation[35, 38].

-Huel contains moderate levels of purines from the oats and flaxseed.
-Laboratory tests on Huel Vanilla and Coffee (based on EU v2.3 formulation) have shown total purine levels of 0.15% and 0.13% respectively.
-The purine level of Huel is similar to that of spinach, soya and beef (see Table 1).
-However, Huel has a very high vitamin C content (61mg per 100g, or 300mg per 2000 calories) which helps to protect the body from gout attacks by aiding the reduction of circulating uric acid.
-Huel also has a high omega-3 fatty acid content which aids the reduction of inflammation.
+Oats and flaxseed contribute moderate levels of purines.
+However, laboratory tests of Huel v3.0 Powders and Black Edition (v3.0) have come back below the level of detection.
+Based on calculations and previous lab tests we know purine levels are well below 0.15%.
+However, Huel Powder v3.0 has a very high vitamin C content (61mg per 100g, or 300mg per 2000 calories) which helps to protect the body from gout attacks by aiding the reduction of circulating uric acid.
+Huel Powder v3.0 also has a high omega-3 fatty acid content which aids the reduction of inflammation.
 Furthermore, as obesity is increasingly becoming the recognised exasperating factor for gout, a calorie-controlled, nutrient-rich diet is advantageous to reduce symptoms, flare-ups, and occurrence.
-Huel has a clear advantage here (view the nutritional profiles of Huel powders here).
+Huel Powder v3.0 has a clear advantage here (view the nutritional profiles of Huel Powders (v3.0) here).

-Balancing the literature and research, looking at the levels of purines vs. the vitamin C, phytonutrient, antioxidant and omega-3 content as well as the GI (Huel Powder has a low GI of 17) (based on EU v2.3 formulation)) of Huel powders, it is credible to conclude that a regular intake of Huel will not increase the risk of developing or exacerbating the symptoms of gout.
+Balancing the literature and research, looking at the levels of purines vs. the vitamin C, phytonutrient, antioxidant and omega-3 content as well as the GI of Huel Powder v3.0, which has a low GI of 16, it is credible to conclude that a regular intake of Huel Powder v3.0 will not increase the risk of developing or exacerbating the symptoms of gout.

 Table 1: Percentage of purines in commonly consumed foods[17, 18, 22, 28, 29, 37]